microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 "\Test\E2ETests\DependencyCollectionTests.sln" -- Functional tests using apps onboarded with the nuget Microsoft.ApplicationInsights.DependencyCollector
-Helper script to build product and run all tests in this solution - ```runFunctionalTestsDependencyCollector``` For DependencyCollectionTests, all Docker images are downloaded from web when ran for first time and this could take several minutes.
-"..bin\Debug\Test\E2ETests" -- Binary location for Test and Test apps.
+Helper script to build product and run all tests in this solution - ```runFunctionalTestsDependencyCollector``` "..bin\Debug\Test\E2ETests" -- Binary location for Test and Test apps.

+Special Notes regarding DependencyCollectionTests
+1. All Docker images are downloaded from internet when ran for first time and this could take several minutes (depends on network speed as around 20GB will be downloaded on first time on a machine.).
+Tests may appear hung during this time.
+2. If using Visual Studio Test Explorer to run tests, group the tests by namespace and run each namespaces separately to avoid test conflicts. ```runFunctionalTestsDependencyCollector``` does this automatically.

 Edit the helper scripts to change between 'Release' and 'Debug' as per your build.
 ```runAllFunctionalTests.cmd``` script builds the product and runs all the above functional tests.